 The African continent offers a plethora of rewarding travel destinations for people of any sexual orientation.
-Unfortunately, however, gay and lesbian travelers need to do a little extra research before planning their trip, because homosexuality is still considered a criminal offense in many African countries (including popular destinations like Morocco, Namibia, Tanzania and Kenya).
-In Sudan, parts of Somalia and northern Nigeria, homosexuality still carries the death penalty.
-This map shows which countries are LGBT-friendly, and which are not.
+Unfortunately, however, gay and lesbian travelers need to do a little extra research before planning their trip, because homosexuality is still considered a criminal offense in some African countries while in others it can even be punishable by death.

-Much of staying safe is simply common sense.
-For example, there are many online forums where travelers can meet members of the local LGBT community ahead of their arrival.
+There are many online forums where travelers can meet members of the local LGBTI community ahead of their arrival.
 This can be a useful resource, giving you a realistic insight into what life is really like for gays and lesbians in your chosen country as well as valuable information about the best gay-friendly hotels, bars, restaurants and tour agencies.
 However, be careful about meeting up with strangers; especially in poorer countries, scams are common and you could end up getting robbed or worse.

 HIV is prevalent throughout Africa, and all visitors, whether they're straight or gay, should make sure to practice safe sex.

 If the idea of traveling independently seems daunting, consider booking a tour through an LGBTI-friendly Africa travel agent.
 Heritage Tours pride themselves on their tolerance policy which embraces all races, religions and sexual orientations.
 They specialize in customized itineraries to several destinations throughout Southern and East Africa.
 Alternatively, the CEO of Rhino Africa is the International Gay and Lesbian Travel Association's Ambassador to South Africa.
 His company has a specific sub-division, Out2Africa, that offers luxury gay and lesbian-friendly itineraries to more than 20 African countries.